-Samantha H. Rutherford, Matthew J. Baker^{2,3} and Neil T. Hunt4
+Samantha H. Rutherford, D Matthew J. Baker, D and Neil T. Hunt4,a)

+AFFILIATIONS

-- 1. WestCHEM, Department of Pure and Applied Chemistry, University of Strathclyde, Technology and Innovation Centre, 99 George Street, Glasgow, G1 1RD, UK. - 2.
-School of Medicine, Faculty of Clinical Biomedical Sciences, University of Central Lancashire, Preston, PR1 2HE, UK - 3.
-Dxcover Ltd, Suite RC534, 204 George Street, Glasgow, G1 1XL, UK - 4.
-Department of Chemistry and York Biomedical Research Institute, University of York, York, YO10 5DD, UK.
+WestCHEM, Department of Pure and Applied Chemistry, University of Strathclyde, Technology and Innovation Centre, 99 George Street, Glasgow G11RD, United Kingdom

-() Corresponding author: neil.hunt@york.ac.uk

-Abstract
+School of Medicine, Faculty of Clinical Biomedical Sciences, University of Central Lancashire, Preston PR1 2HE,

+United Kingdom

+Dxcover Ltd., Suite RC534, 204 George Street, Glasgow G1 1XL, United Kingdom a)Author to whom correspondence should be addressed: neil.hunt@york.ac.uk

+Department of Chemistry and York Biomedical Research Institute, University of York, York YO10 5DD, United Kingdom

+ABSTRACT

 The form of the amide I infrared absorption band provides a sensitive probe of the secondary structure and dynamics of proteins in the solution phase.
-However, the frequency coincidence of the amide I band with the bending vibrational mode of H_2O has necessitated the widespread use of deuterated solvents.
-Recently, it has been demonstrated that ultrafast 2D-IR spectroscopy allows the detection of the protein amide I band in H_2O -based fluids, meaning that IR methods can now be applied to study proteins in physiologically relevant solvents.
-In this perspective, we describe the basis of the 2D-IR method for observing the protein amide I band in H_2O and show how this development has the potential to impact on areas ranging from our fundamental appreciation of protein structural dynamics to new applications for 2D-IR spectroscopy in the analytical and biomedical sciences.
-In addition, we discuss how the spectral response of water, rather than being a hindrance, now provides a basis for new approaches to data pre-processing, standardisation of 2D-IR data collection and signal quantification.
-Ultimately, we visualise a direction of travel towards the creation of 2D-IR spectral libraries that can be linked to advanced computational methods for use in high-throughput protein screening and disease diagnosis.
+However, the frequency coincidence of the amide I band with the bending vibrational mode of $H_2O$ has necessitated the widespread use of deuterated solvents.
+Recently, it has been demonstrated that ultrafast 2D-IR spectroscopy allows the detection of the protein amide I band in $H_2O$ -based fluids, meaning that IR methods can now be applied to study proteins in physiologically relevant solvents.
+In this perspective, we describe the basis of the 2D-IR method for observing the protein amide I band in $H_2O$ and show how this development has the potential to impact areas ranging from our fundamental appreciation of protein structural dynamics to new applications for 2D-IR spectroscopy in the analytical and biomedical sciences.
+In addition, we discuss how the spectral response of water, rather than being a hindrance, now provides a basis for new approaches to data pre-processing, standardization of 2D-IR data collection, and signal quantification.
+Ultimately, we visualize a direction of travel toward the creation of 2D-IR spectral libraries that can be linked to advanced computational methods for use in high-throughput protein screening and disease diagnosis.